ams9220/professional-portfolio/README.md

 ## Credits & License

 The following assignment was completed as a Challenge as part of a Coding Boot Camp through the University of Miami.

-All images and source code are originals and therefore considered intellectual property.
+All images, content, and source code are originals and therefore considered intellectual property.

 © 2022 Ana.
 Confidential and Proprietary.
 All Rights Reserved.